Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [webServer.silverlightAccessPolicyPath](./values.yaml#L2899)

-Mandatory when `web.enableSilverlightAccessPolicy` is `true`.
+Mandatory if `web.enableSilverlightAccessPolicy` is set to `true`.
 Path of the file to be returned upon requests for the `/clientaccesspolicy.xml` URL.
 It is ignored when `web.enableSilverlightAccessPolicy` is false.
 The file content should be encoded with the iso-8859-1 charset.
 The file path is relative to the conf directory.

 **Default:** `nil`
 ### Cluster configuration